foliea/nginx-proxy/README.md

                -v <your certs directory>:/certs \
                -d -p 80:80 -p 443:443 folieadrien/nginx-proxy

+> The path your are mounting must have both `cert.pem` and `key.pem` certificate files inside.

 You can also use Docker links instead of setting manually `WEB_URL` and `WS_URL`: